cmerrit25/Terriam/README.md

 - [X] Include basic validation for name input.

 ### Nemesis
-- [ ] Store nemesis-specific attributes (motivation, level scaling, or story links).
+- [ ] Store nemesis-specific attributes (motivation, level scaling, or story links).  <------ DO THIS NEXT
-- [ ] Tie progression or difficulty increases to nemesis development.
+- [ ] Tie progression or difficulty increases to nemesis development.                 <------ DO THIS NEXT

 ### Boss and Minibosses
 - [X] Centralize base stats in parent classes (`Boss`, `Miniboss`).